 This means that as it stands, players who prefer Sony or Nintendo platforms sadly won't get the opportunity to check out Redfall on their console of choice.
 Nor will those Microsoft fans who are still contenting themselves with an Xbox One, since Redfall is acting as a flagship console exclusive for the Series X|S.

-There's good news for Game Pass subscribers, though, as Redfall is due to be added to the Game Pass library as soon as it launches, whenever that may be.
+There's good news for Game Pass subscribers, though, as Redfall is due to be added to the Game Pass library on Day One of its launch.

 Will Redfall allow cross-platform play?